 Mrs Taylor was asked to write this article for the education magazine English 4-11 to capture our cross-curricular, creative approach to English teaching and learning.

 At Horfield, reading is important to us and we work hard to engender a love of and passion for reading in every child.
 This is an important part of our ethos and is embedded throughout the school.

 We have a levelled reading scheme and every child has an individual reading book.
 Children have opportunities to read regularly to teachers, teaching assistants and volunteers.
-The children progress through the scheme until they become "free readers" at which point they can choose books from their class book corner or the library.
+The children progress through the scheme until they become "extended readers" at which point they can choose books from their class book corner or the library.
 We actively encourage parents to hear their children read every night and a Reading Record aids home/school dialogue in this area.

 We are proud of our library to which we are continually adding books and every year group has an allocated time in the library each week.
-Our highly successful bi-annual Book Fairs raise lots of money for the purchase of new books so our library book are constantly fresh and updated, and never tired.
+Our highly successful bi-annual Book Fairs raise lots of money for the purchase of new books so our library books are constantly fresh and updated, and never tired.